-- 178. CATHODIC PROTECTION: Cathodic protection shall be required due to soil corrosivity. - 179.
-UTILITY MAINTENANCE: On-site water, sanitary sewer, and storm drainage facilities shall be privately maintained by the property owner(s). - 180.
+- 191. OFF-SITE TRASH CAPTURE DEVICES: Trash capture devices required to be installed by the Fire and Environmental Protection Division shall be shown and identified on the improvement plans.
+(PROJECT-SPECIFIC CONDITION) - 192.
+CATHODIC PROTECTION: Cathodic protection shall be required due to soil corrosivity.
+(PROJECT-SPECIFIC CONDITION) - 193.
+ON-SITE UTILITY MAINTENANCE: On-site water, sanitary sewer, and storm drainage facilities shall be privately maintained by the property owner(s). - 194.
 UNDERGROUND SERVICES: All new and existing electric and telecommunication facilities serving the site are to be placed underground, including transformers.
 The undergrounding of the new and existing overhead electric and telecommunication lines is to be completed prior to issuance of a Certificate of Occupancy for any new buildings within the site.
-If allowed by the City, aboveground transformers, power meters, and pedestals shall be located so they are screened in the least visible location from the street or to the general public, as approved by the Community Development and Public Works Departments. - 181.
-JOINT UTILITY PLANS: Upon submittal of the initial building permit and improvement plans, the improvement plans shall include joint utility plans showing the location of the proposed electric, gas, and telecommunication conduits and associated facilities, including, but not limited to, vaults, manholes, cabinets, pedestals, etc. Joint trench intent drawings will be accepted at first improvement plan submittal.
+If allowed by the City, aboveground transformers, power meters, and pedestals shall be located so they are screened in the least visible location from the street or to the general public, as approved by the Community Development and Public Works Departments. - 195.
+JOINT UTILITY PLANS: The current concept joint trench intent plans are not approved.
+Final joint trench design and utility pole locations shall be determined at the improvement plan stage.
+Upon submittal of the initial building permit and improvement plans, the improvement plans shall include joint utility plans showing the location of the proposed electric, gas, and telecommunication conduits and associated facilities, including, but not limited to, vaults, manholes, cabinets, pedestals, etc. Joint trench intent drawings will be accepted at first improvement plan submittal.
 All subsequent improvement plan submittals shall include joint trench design plans.
+These plans shall be combined with and made part of the improvement plans.

-Appropriate horizontal and vertical clearances per PG&E requirements shall be provided between gas transmission lines, gas service lines, street trees, and building structures.
+Appropriate horizontal and vertical clearances per PG&E requirements shall be provided between overhead electrical distribution lines, gas transmission lines, gas service lines, street trees, streetlights, and building structures.
+Dedicate utility easements that are necessary for the common utility.